 As you reach your 40s and 50s, a gradual loss of muscle mass begins and can continue a steady, downhill course into old age.
-This age-related loss of muscle mass, strength and function is known as sarcopenia, and it can happen quickly with reduced levels of physical activity and the adoption of a sedentary lifestyle.
+This age-related loss of muscle mass, strength and function are known as sarcopenia, and it can happen quickly with reduced levels of physical activity and the adoption of a sedentary lifestyle.

 While it is inevitable that everyone loses muscle mass with age, it’s possible to slow or even reverse that loss with proper exercise and diet.
 The methods are: